ChrisMaherLab/DANSR/README.md

-# DANSR: A tool for the detection of annotated and novel small RNAs implemented in Python and C++
+# DANSR: A tool for the detection of annotated and novel small RNAs

 DANSR is a tool for the detection of annotated and novel small RNAs between 17-200nt from RNAseq data.
 It has the ability to efficiently process large quantities of sequenced reads of variable length to identify diverse small RNA species.